civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changelog:
+2006-05-16
+Added: Tileimps with colony and  BonusProductionExport, BonusGoldExport, CanExportTileValue flags can add shields outside player radius.
+Fixed: OnePerCiv now works for buildings
+Added: CanHarvest to units that also CanEntrench.
+Adds the terrain gold to your treasury

 2006-05-13
 Added: AICityDefenderBonus to difficulty database, it adds population size to city defense.
 Added: NeedsFeatToBuild to Units, Buildings, and Wonders.
 Needs more testing.